-Zana can provide one-to-one private antenatal classes, tailored to your needs, in your home, her home (in South Hampshire) or online.
+Zana can provide private antenatal classes, tailored to your needs, in your home, her home (in South Hampshire, UK) or online.
 During the ongoing pandemic we will need to make decisions that adhere to any government restrictions at the time as well as our mutual sense of what feels safe.
 If we meet online, Zana will ensure that you have breaks from the screen if and when needed so that your session doesn’t feel too heavy-going or like you're wading through treacle!

 One advantage of online working is, of course, that we don’t have to be geographically close to one-another, so if you don’t live in Hampshire, UK, you’re still welcome to get in touch.

 One-to-one private antenatal classes will suit you if, for example, you...

 - Don't want a long antenatal course over several weeks (perhaps you’ve had children before, you’re opting for a caesarean birth, you've left things too late to book anything else, you've already done a course but there are gaps in your knowledge or requirements, etc), or...

 - You can’t find an antenatal course that fits your requirements, or...